dbt-labs/docs.getdbt.com/website/docs/guides/core-to-cloud-1.md

 dbt Core is an open-source tool that enables data teams to define and execute data transformations in a cloud data warehouse following analytics engineering best practices.
 While this can work well for ‘single players’ and small technical teams, all development happens on a command-line interface, and production deployments must be self-hosted and maintained.
 This requires significant, costly work that adds up over time to maintain and scale.

+## Prerequisites

+- You have an existing dbt Core project connected to a Git repository and data platform supported in [dbt Cloud](/docs/cloud/connect-data-platform/about-connections).
+- A supported version of dbt or select [Keep on latest version](/docs/dbt-versions/upgrade-dbt-version-in-cloud#keep-on-latest-version) of dbt. <Lifecycle status="Preview"/>
+- You have a dbt Cloud account. **[Don't have one?
+Start your free trial today](https://www.getdbt.com/signup)**!

 ### What you'll learn

 This guide outlines the steps you need to take to move from dbt Core to dbt Cloud and highlights the necessary technical changes: